Toubkal in Winter: Difficulty, Tips, Tricks & What to Expect

 The right gear can make or break your winter climb.

 You'll ideally have some basic winter walking skills but you won't need to be a full-on mountaineer to climb Mount Toubkal in winter.
-Again, if you book with us you'll be taught all the skills you need on the trip so beginner are welcome
+Again, if you book with us you'll be taught all the skills you need on the trip so beginners are welcome

 Climb Mount Toubkal